fukayatsu/rspec-paramz/README.md

 ## Requirements

-- Ruby 2.6 or later
+- Ruby 3.1 or later
-  - This gem uses `RubyVM::AbstractSyntaxTree`

 ## Installation